Everyday low prices. Free Shipping Over $249. Or $29.99 Flat Rate Over $100

 written by Dave Burr

-Yellow Devils Hand Leather Corals take on bizarre shapes with numerous finger-like lobes protruding from the base of the coral.
+Devils Hand Leather Corals take on bizarre shapes with numerous finger-like lobes protruding from the base of the coral.
 They are quite hardy and make great beginners corals.

-Placement: Mount the Yellow Devils Hand Coral using IC gel glue, or putty, on an exposed rock or ledge in the middle third of the aquarium where they will receive moderate currents and moderate to high lighting.
+Placement: Mount the Devils Hand Coral using IC gel glue, or putty, on an exposed rock or ledge in the middle third of the aquarium where they will receive moderate currents and moderate to high lighting.
 Leave a few inches around them and consider that they will often begin to shade corals around them as they grow larger.

 Feeding: Although symbiotic algae called zooxanthellae hosted within them supply most of their nutritional requirements through photosynthesis, they do require supplemental feedings of phytoplankton and marine snow.

-Lighting & Flow Requirements: The Yellow Devils Hand Leather requires moderate water flow and low to moderate lighting (PAR 80-250).
+Lighting & Flow Requirements: The Devils Hand Leather requires moderate water flow and low to moderate lighting (PAR 80-250).
 T5's, Metal Halides, or LED's can all grow Leather Corals when the proper PAR levels are provided.
 We recommend a 14-20K color spectrum for best coloration.

 Care Level: Easy